<< Yesterday

 2001 In the Giants' 11-2 rout of the Padres, Barry Bonds ties Sammy Sosa for the second-most home runs in a season, hitting his 66th round-tripper off San Diego's rookie Jason Middlebrow in the second inning of the Qualcomm Stadium contest.
 The left fielder also set a major league record with 34 road homers, passing Babe Ruth (1927) and Mark McGwire (1998), who had 32 dingers away from home.

 2002 In the last public event in 32-year-old Cinergy Field, over 40,000 fans attend a softball game featuring Reds greats of the 'Big Red Machine' against an all-star team of players from the same era.
-Banned by major league baseball, Pete Rose participates in the non-affiliated MLB game, receiving a tremendous ovation from the Cincinnati fans.
+Banned by major league baseball, Pete Rose participates in the non-affiliated MLB game, receiving a tremendous ovation from Cincinnati fans.

 2005 Jimmy Rollins' first-inning single makes the shortstop's 28-game hitting streak the longest by a Phillies player in over one hundred years.
 Ed Delahanty got at least one hit in 31 consecutive contests for the National League franchise during the 1899 season.